LLNL/shroud/docs/helpers.rst

 ^^^^^^^

-A dictionary which will be formatted and added to the common format dictionary used to process the helpers.
+A dictionary which will be formatted and added to the common format dictionary used to preprocess the helpers.

 api
 ^^^